KlinkeLab/CellNetwork_2020/README.md

-# **An unsupervised  melanoma**
+# **Data-driven learning how oncogenic gene expression locally alters heterocellular networks**

 This repository supplies the code developed in the study of D.J.
-Klinke, A. Fernandez, and W. Deng **_"An melanoma"_**.
+Klinke, A. Fernandez, W. Deng, and A.C.
+Pirkey **_"Data-driven learning how oncogenic gene expression locally alters heterocellular networks"_**.
 The corresponding pre-print can be found on bioRxiv ( doi: https://doi.org/10.1101/8XXXXXX9 ).
 It can be used to reproduce the results of the study and investigate the methodology to be used for other datasets.

 ## **Requirements**